Inbound focuses on getting customers to come TO you by creating content they want to consume.

 Here's what to know about each of these three parts of the process.

-Producing high-quality content that centers around your buyer personas draws your target audience in and familiarizes them with your brand.
+Producing high-quality content that centers around your ideal buyer draws your target audience in and familiarizes them with your brand.
 This content should provide value to your audience by offering insights and solutions that align with their pain points and goals.

-To attract your target audience on a deeper level, optimize all of this content with an SEO strategy.
-Incorporating the appropriate keywords into your content will drive potential customers to your website.
+Incorporate the appropriate keywords into your content to drive potential customers to your website.
 You do this by focusing on keywords built around your products or services, the challenges you are solving for visitors, how your products can help them, frequently asked questions, etc.